xcvista/AT91SAM9260-SBC/README.md

 The onboard MMC controller goes to a microSD card slot for removeable storage (permanent?
 There is only 512MB onboard.)

+The onboard debug UART is converted to USB for serial console and bossa access.
+This UART, along with the USB Device port of the processor, is combined in one upstream-facing USB port through an onboard hub.
+The downstream-facing USB port is brought out as-is.

+The full-featured UART is level shifted and made into a DE-9 serial port.
+There is also a third UART prepared for a potential Bluetooth module.

+System power and reset management is performed by an onboard STM32F030F4 MCU, managed through the SPI bus.

 ## License

 This is [open source hardware](http://www.oshwa.org/), licensed under the